mschertenleib/neural_image/README.md

                     size)

         -W, --width <width>
-                    The width of the output image (by default, the same as the input image)
+                    The width of the output image (if neither width nor height are specified, defaults to the dimension of the input image.
+If only one of width or height is specified, keeps the same aspect ratio as the input image)

         -H, --height <height>
-                    The height of the output image (by default, the same as the input image)
+                    The height of the output image (if neither width nor height are specified, defaults to the dimension of the input image.
+If only one of width or height is specified, keeps the same aspect ratio as the input image)

         -g, --gray  Force grayscale (by default, the output will be either RGB or grayscale depending on the input)